bbenoist/nfters/README.md

 aws_secret_access_key = YOUR_AWS_SECRET_ACCESS_KEY
 ```

-This account must have write access to the bucket to that the backend is able to generate signed upload URLs.
+This account must have write access to the bucket so that the backend is able to generate signed upload URLs.

 ## NPM Dependencies